Organoboron chemistry: Organoboranes

 Structure of a rare monomeric boron hydride, R = i-Pr.

 The most-studied class of organoboron compounds has the formula BR_{n}H_{3−n}.
 These compounds are catalysts, reagents, and synthetic intermediates.
 Except a few bulky derivatives, the primary and secondary hydrides (n = 1 or 2) are, like diborane itself, strongly Lewis acidic and dimerize in condensed phases.
 The trialkyl and triaryl derivatives, e.g. triethylboron, are typically only weakly Lewis acidic, and form monomers with a trigonal, planar boron center.

 Monoalkyl boranes are relatively rare.
 When the alkyl group is small, such as methyl, monoalkylboranes often redistribute to mixtures of diborane and di- and trialkylboranes.
 One example of an isolable (bulky) primary borane is thexylborane (ThxBH_{2}), produced by the hydroboration of tetramethylethylene: A chiral example is monoisopinocampheylborane, obtained by hydroboration of (−)‐α‐pinene with borane dimethyl sulfide.
 Although often written as IpcBH_{2}, it is a dimer, [IpcBH_{2}]_{2}.

 Dialkylboranes are also rare with small alkyls.
 One common preparation reduces dialkylhalogenoboranes with metal hydrides.
 An important application in organic synthesis is transmetallation to form organozinc compounds.
 Nevertheless, some diaryl and dialkylboranes are well known.
 Dimesitylborane is a dimer (C_{6}H_{2}Me_{3})_{4}B_{2}H_{2}) that reacts only slowly with simple terminal alkenes.
 It adds to alkynes to give alkenylboranes.
 A hindered dialkylborane is disiamylborane, abbreviated Sia_{2}BH, also a dimer.
 Owing to its steric bulk, it selectively hydroborates less hindered, usually terminal alkenes in the presence of more substituted alkenes.
 Disiamylborane must be freshly prepared as its solutions can only be stored at 0 °C for a few hours.
-Dicyclohexylborane Chx_{2}BH exhibits improved thermal stability than Sia_{2}BH.
+Dicyclohexylborane Cy_{2}BH exhibits better thermal stability than Sia_{2}BH.

 A versatile dialkylborane is 9-BBN.
 Also called "banana borane", it exists as a dimer.
 It can be distilled without decomposition at 195 °C (12mm Hg).
 Reactions with 9-BBN typically occur at 60–80 °C, with most alkenes reacting within one hour.
 Tetrasubstituted alkenes add 9-BBN at elevated temperature.
 Hydroboration of alkenes with 9-BBN proceeds with excellent regioselectivity.
 It is more sensitive to steric differences than Sia_{2}BH, perhaps because of it rigid C_{8} backbone.
 9-BBN is more reactive towards alkenes than alkynes.